hackclub/hackclub/workshops/login_auth/README.md

 Now, how you can expand it?
 Try adding some other features to it with the help of [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇
-- Adding `create account` feature, So the user can create a new account.
+- Adding `create account` feature, so the user can create a new account.
 - Adding the `Email verification` feature.
-- Adding the `Anonymous Login` feature, So the user can visit the page without login.
+- Adding the `Anonymous Login` feature, so the user can visit the page without login.

 ### ⭐ Live examples with code